zhangzp9970/MIA/README.md

 ## Third-party libraries

-Anaconda is prefered is the easiest way.
-Install Anaconda and install pytorch using the command in the official page.
+Anaconda is prefered and is the easiest way.
+Install Anaconda and install pytorch using the command in the official pytorch page.
 Then install torchplus using `conda install torchplus -c zhangzp9970`.
 Everything will be ok then.

 * pytorch >= 1.8.1
 * torchvision